Dragon Tail Plant (Epipremnum pinnatum) Indoor Care and Propagation Guide

 Size

-Dragon Tail Plant can grow to a height of 30 ft in its natural habitat but indoors it will only grow to about 3-5 ft.
+Dragon Tail Plant can grow to a height of 30 feet in its natural habitat but indoors it will grow to about 3-5 feet.
+It is one of the best plants for a hanging basket.

 Toxicity